aamosm/database-/README.md

 just seems like a cheat out.

-ill host the website on another github account.(turns out github doesnt allow htacces and htpasswd and doesnt allow server code so i will use 000webhost.) i wont actiually use it, so i will just link it below-
+ill host the website on another github account.(turns out github doesnt allow htacces and htpasswd and doesnt allow server code so i will use 000webhost.) i made the website with 000webhost but after the popup of htacces and htpasswd the website crashed somehow and didnt work again, so ill leave it at that.